 Learning Theories in PE

 As a Physical Education teacher, it is important to understand a variety of learning theories as they explore the different ways students learn and retain information.
 In general education there are several main learning theories.
-Whilst in Physical Education, there exists three primary learning theories that can be closely associated with the most prevalent teaching models and styles.
+In Physical Education, there are four primary learning theories that can be closely associated with the most prevalent teaching models and styles.
 These are:

 Brain with Computer Inside